jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 After a career mostly spent developing scientific software for space astrophysics missions, I retired and was looking for something interesting to do with all the spare time I had suddenly acquired.
 Many years earlier at university, I had been fascinated by quantum mechanics, so the emerging field of quantum computing caught my imagination and I was keen to learn more about it.

 I ordered a book on quantum computing, but had only read a few pages before I started using Python to simulate some of the things I had read about.
 This quickly grew into a small simulator that I called "TinyQsim" (https://github.com/jbrumf/tinyqsim).
-This has no relation to the TinyQsim package in the PyPI repositoryr.
+This has no relation to the TinyQsim package in the PyPI repository.

 If you read a book or watch a lecture on something, you may feel you understand it, but it is not until you try to actually use the knowledge that you really begin to understand it properly and appreciate all the subtle points that the book or lecturer glossed over or didn't mention.
 Writing the simulator has given me a much better understanding than I would have got by just using an off-the-shelf quantum simulator.
 I have often found that writing about something, preparing a lecture on it or simulating it in software are good ways to improve your understanding of it.